SamWibatt/VerilogSkeleton/README.md

 * icebreaker (doesn't have pcf file, I don't own one to test, needs LED blink code)
 * tomu (doesn't have pcf file, I don't own one to test, needs LED blink code)

+Next, copy the appropriate "top" source file to `top.v`.
+For instance, if you're building for icestick, do

+`cp top-icestick.v top.v`

+OR you can change the list of required files in Makefile for the alldeps target from

+`alldeps = top.v $(submodules)` to

+`alldeps = top-icestick.v $(submodules)`

+**(VERIFY THAT THIS WORKS!)**

 `make all` is intended to build the .bin output file to send to the target hardware

 toolchain is yosys / nextpnr / icepack

 `make test` is intended to build a simulation

+`top-test.v` as written will work with all platforms; it doesn't use any of the hardware-specific settings.
+Try to keep it that way.

 toolchain is iverilog / vvp / vcd2fst, yielding a .fst file that can be viewed in gtkwave